-North Dakota's Vehicular Homicide Laws and Penalties
+North Dakota's Vehicular Homicide and Manslaughter Laws and Penalties

 A motorist who drives while under the influence in North Dakota and causes the death of another person will likely face vehicular homicide charges.